 If you have difficulty accessing any part of the website while using adaptive technology, have accessibility suggestions, or need an alternative format for any content, please contact firstname.lastname@example.org or call 215-968-8182.

-How will you know if there is an emergency situation on campus?
-Visit https://www.bucks.edu/resources/security/ to view Emergency Communication Instructions.
-Please register for the Campus Alert System at www.bucks.edu/alerts or by texting the word Bucks to 79516.
+Emergency Communication Instructions will be shared on the Bucks County Community College website and Security and Safety page.
+Please register online for the Campus Alert System or by texting the word Bucks to 79516.
 This free, state-of-the art system is capable of sending notifications instantly to all registered mobile devices and email addresses.

-Visit https://outlook.office.com/ to access and manage your student email.
+To access and manage your student email, log in to Microsoft Outlook.
 Remember to check your email daily since official communication from the College will be sent only to your student email account.